 John Morton, Pennsylvania: Despite living in a Loyalist-dominated part of the colony, and personally preferring reconciliation with Great Britain, Morton signed the Declaration.
 His neighbors turned on him and he never returned home.
 Just before his death in 1777, he submitted to Congress what became known as the “Articles of Confederation”.

-Thomas Nelson, Virginia: As American guns shelled the British defenses, an anguished Nelson (now a General in the Continental Army) saw that they were sparing his house, which was General Cornwallis’ headquarters.
+Thomas Nelson, Virginia: As American guns shelled the British defenses at Yorktown, an anguished Nelson (now a General in the Continental Army) saw that they were sparing his house, which was General Cornwallis’ headquarters.
 As the story goes, Nelson personally turned a cannon towards his home and blew it up, to show that he was no less willing to sacrifice than his fellow Virginians.
-He loaned over $2 million to the Continental Congress, none of which was repaid, and died in poverty.
+He loaned over $2 million to the Continental Congress, none of which was repaid, and he died in poverty.

 The entire South Carolina delegation: All four Palmetto State signatories paid dearly for joining the cause for Independence.
 Edward Rutledge, Arthur Middleton and Thomas Heyward, Jr. were all imprisoned by the British when Charleston was taken in 1780.
 They were beaten and humiliated in prison, then released to find their plantations had been burned and pillaged.
 They were more fortunate than co-signatory Thomas Lynch – he disappeared at sea while seeking medical help in the West Indies, together with his young wife, at some point in 1779.

 Lyman Hall, Georgia: a physician, Dr. Hall helped to supply food and provisions for the Continental Army throughout the war.
 Despite living the furthest away from Philadelphia of all the signers, he returned to Georgia just once between 1775 and 1780 (when his friend and co-signer Button Gwinnett was killed in a duel).
 The British burned his property when they seized Savannah in 1780.